tdely/kimaiinstall/README.md

 kimaiinstall
 ============
-Automated installation of the Kimai time-tracking application, using Nginx and MySQL.
+Automated installation of the Kimai time-tracking application for Debian, using Nginx and MySQL.
 The script has been tested and is set to install Kimai version 0.9.3-rc.1.

 Changing the Kimai version to install may be done by changing the `kimaiversion` parameter, be advised however that other Kimai versions have not been tested and may not be compatible with this script.